web-padawan/polymer3-webpack-starter/README.md

 Note: the `Vaadin.Router` is on the road to stable release, but the current version is not yet production ready, and the API may change.
-The ES modules versions of Vaadin components, built using Polymer 3, are currently also in the preview, but we are working on them.
+The ES modules versions of Vaadin components, built using Polymer 3, are also in the preview.
 Stay tuned!

 ## Install dependencies